Deep Learning for Free-Hand Sketch: A Survey

 \subsubsection{Simplification and Abstraction}

-Sketch simplification has been widely studied~\cite{chien2014line,liu2015closure,ogawa2016sketch} by the computer graphic community to merge strokes within a given sketch~\cite{ogawa2016sketch}.
-A typical pipeline is two-stage: sketch simplification~\cite{barla2005geometric}, which geometrically clusters strokes into groups, \eg, by Gestalt principles; and generating a new line for each group.
-These graphic-community solutions were typically geometry-based and not posed as machine learning problems.
+Sketch simplification has been widely studied~\cite{hilaire2006robust,chien2014line,liu2015closure,ogawa2016sketch} by the computer graphics community to simplify sketches by merging redundant strokes~\cite{ogawa2016sketch}.
+A typical pipeline~\cite{barla2005geometric} is two-stage: geometrically clustering strokes into groups (\eg, by Gestalt principles); and generating a new line to replace each group.